-The Company's LOLP study from its 2021 IRP, is used to estimate the generation capacity contribution of customer generation exports.
-The study is discussed in the 2021 IRP in Volume II, Appendix K: Capacity Contribution, and reflects a 2030 test period including resource additions from PacifiCorp's 2021 IRP preferred portfolio which were projected to be in service by that time.
+The Company's LOLP study from its 2021 IRP, is used to estimate the amount of capacity that customer generation exports provide.
+The study is discussed in the 2021 IRP in Volume II, Appendix K: Capacity Contribution.

-The capacity factor approximation methodology described as the "CF Method" in Appendix K of the 2021 IRP can be used to translate LOLP results for the PacifiCorp system into a generation capacity contribution that is specific to a particular hourly generation profile (or export profile in this instance).
-The CF Method calculates a capacity contribution based on a resource's expected availability during periods when the risk of loss of load events is highest, based on the LOLP in each hour.
+The capacity factor approximation methodology described as the "CF Method" in Appendix K of the 2021 IRP can be used to estimate the amount of capacity a particular hourly amount of energy can provide from the LOLP results.
+The CF Method calculates the amount of capacity provided based on the expected availability of energy during times when the risk of loss of load is highest (the LOLP in each hour).